Robert Wanless O'Gowan: First World War

 In the summer of 1914, following the outbreak of the First World War, he took a staff role as assistant quartermaster-general and then assistant adjutant-general with the British Expeditionary Force (BEF).
-Following heavy fighting, he was assigned to the 6th Division on 1 October as its assistant adjutant general and quartermaster general (AA&QMG), succeeding Walter Campbell.
+Following heavy fighting, he was assigned to the 6th Division on 1 October as its assistant adjutant general and quartermaster general (AA&QMG), succeeding Colonel Walter Campbell.

 He remained in this post with the division until February 1915, handing over his post to Reginald May.
-O'Gowan was then promoted to temporary brigadier general and transferred to a field command, taking over the 13th Infantry Brigade in the 5th Division from Edward Cooper.
+O'Gowan was then promoted to temporary brigadier general and transferred to a field command, taking over the 13th Infantry Brigade, part of the 5th Division, from Colonel Edward Cooper.
 The brigade was temporarily attached to the 28th Division at this time, and involved in defending against a heavy German attack at St. Eloi on 14 March, and the successful attack on Hill 60 in mid-April.

+For his wartime leadership, he was appointed a Companion of the Order of the Bath (CB) in the 1915 Birthday Honours.

-In August, he was promoted to the temporary rank of major general and returned to England to take command of the newly formed 31st Division, a Kitchener's Army division predominantly drawn from the industrial towns of Northern England, and mainly composed of close-knit "Pals battalions".
-O'Gowan would command the division until 1918, during which time it saw brief service in Egypt followed by its first active service at the first day on the Somme, 1 July 1916.
-At the Somme, the division was assigned to capture Serre on the flank of the main assault and guard against counter-attacks; however, the attacking battalions were decimated by German machine-guns before crossing no-man's land, with only small groups surviving to reach the far trenches.
+In August, he was promoted to the temporary rank of major general and returned to England to succeed Major General Edward Fanshawe in command of the newly formed 31st Division.
+This was a Kitchener's Army formation predominantly drawn from the industrial towns of Northern England, with its infantry mainly composed of close-knit "Pals battalions".
+O'Gowan would command the division until 1918, during which time it saw brief service in Egypt before returning to the Western Front in early 1916.

+On the first day of the Battle of the Somme on 1 July 1916, the division was assigned to capture Serre on the flank of the main assault and guard against counter-attacks; however, the attacking battalions were decimated by German machine-guns before crossing no-man's land, with only small groups surviving to reach the far trenches.
 Some small parties reached their objectives, including one group inside Serre itself, but they had no support from reserves and were destroyed.
 The division lost 3,593 officers and men killed, wounded, or missing, with only eight men from the attacking waves surviving to be taken as prisoners of war.
 Some battalions had a casualty rate of over 80%.

 The division did not see further heavy fighting, other than routine trench garrisons, until November, when it fought at the Battle of the Ancre.

 In the spring of 1917 it fought under Wanless-O'Gowan's command with more success at the Battle of Arras.

-In April 1918 he returned to England to assume command of the Cannock Chase Reserve Centre, taking over from Major General Richard Hutton Davies, who had been relieved due to severe physical and mental illness, and was allowed to retain his temporary rank.
+In April 1918 he returned to England to assume command of the Cannock Chase Reserve Centre, taking over from Major General Richard Hutton Davies, who had been relieved due to severe physical and mental illness, and was allowed to retain his temporary major general's rank.